Dude Ranch (album): Recording

+Post-production

 It would be January 1997 by the time the band was able to wrap up sessions for Dude Ranch, eventually amounting to five weeks of recording.
 For the final touches, Unwritten Law frontman Scott Russo donated a few vocal tracks to "Josie", and Trombino let Blink-182 record a couple of jokes between songs using a sound-effects machine he owned.
 The group contacted Fletcher Dragge of Pennywise to find someone to remix a few tracks from the album, and he suggested Donnell Cameron of Track Recording Studios.
 The band went in to Track and re-recorded Raynor's drum tracks for several songs.
+After production completed, the album was mastered by Brian Gardner at Bernie Grundman Mastering in Hollywood.
+Both DeLonge and Hoppus later reflected on the sessions with pride, noting that Dude Ranch represented the first time the band could fully focus on producing a professional-quality album.

-Representatives from MCA dropped by on occasion and seemed excited by the material they heard.
+Despite concerns that a major label might sanitize the band, Blink-182 made the album exactly as they hoped, aside from management persuading them to drop a parody of "Macarena" called "Hey Wipe Your Anus"—not due to its stupidity, but legal clearance.
+Label representatives only dropped by on occasion and seemed excited by the material they heard.
 "When we were in there mixing, the A&R person would come by," remembered Cameron.
 "I don't think the band really knew what they had but certainly the label knew they had so many good songs on the record."
 DeLonge remembered it differently: "[Label executives] fucking hated pop-punk.
 They wanted nothing to do with it.
 They were into Pavement or whatever."
-A funny story happened upon the executives' first listen to the album, according to Hoppus:

-When [we] went into the label to present Dude Ranch, a handful of people came, and they sat down, and we started playing the record, and people were like on their Blackberries, and then people were like, 'Oh, I gotta take this call, or I got a meeting,' and they'd stand up and walk away.
-And by the time we were four or five songs in, it was literally just [Tom], me, and Scott sitting there by ourselves, looking around and nobody even listened to it.
-So we just took the cassette, got back in the car, drove back to San Diego.

-After production completed, the album was mastered by Brian Gardner at Bernie Grundman Mastering in Hollywood.
-In 2001, Hoppus recalled, "I remember when we finished Dude Ranch I was so proud.
-That was the first time we could take the time and whatever to make a good record."
-In addition to the record, Trombino produced "I Won't Be Home for Christmas", a Christmas song recorded during the Dude Ranch sessions.
+According to Hoppus, the internal playback session at MCA’s Los Angeles headquarters drew little employee attention:

+We drove up from San Diego to Los Angeles to present the album to MCA.
+We brought the DAT there and we sat down in this lounge area at the label.
+Somebody walked around and said, ‘Hey, Blink is here to present their new record!'
+Out of the entire office, five or six people came to listen.
+We played the first song, then the second song, then by the third song people started checking their BlackBerrys, saying, ‘Uh, I have to go make a phone call.’
+By the fifth song, it was one person, who was on their [phone] the whole time.
+By song six or seven, it was just me, Scott, and Tom sitting there by ourselves.
+That was our reception from MCA when we presented our first major-label record, recorded in a real studio, with a real producer.
+We couldn’t even get the people at the label to listen to the whole album.